Sara Gagnon: Co-Owner & Winemaker

 Steph Mallon: Lead Artist & Designer

 Stephanie Mallon came to the Olympic Peninsula in 2001.
-While working at Olympic Cellars, Stephanie met Sara and the two soon realized that the combination of their passions and skill sets would someday develop into some very cool endeavors.
+While working at Olympic Cellars, Stephanie met Sara and the two soon realized that the combination of their passions and skill sets would someday develop into some very cool endeavors (read: they loved to drink wine together!).
 Stephanie designed both the Harbinger logo and is the creator of Dynamo, the little sprite seen around the winery from time to time.
 She also created the artwork for several of the Harbinger labels in addition to helping to select the art that is used from outside artists.

 Stephanie’s other projects include creating the Working Girl series for Olympic Cellars and developing her own line of greeting cards through Watermallon Studios, her design company.
 In her spare time she is the Assistant Creative Director for a leading dinnerware manufacturer based out of Los Angeles.